RaccoonUndercover/Mobstacker/README.md

 # Mobstacker
-This PLugin is not mine at all, this is just the version of the authors plugin that i corrected
+This Plugin is not mine at all, this is just the version of the authors plugin that I corrected.

 ## Author
 SwitftDevTeam1.